timothyb0912/presentations/visuals/how-not-to-integrate-ml-and-dcm/2021-03-19_how-not-to-integrate-ml-and-dcm.md

 ## Underfitting: counterfactual prediction -> prior editing

-what do you know the model should the model do for given inputs?<br>
+What do you know the model should the model do for given inputs?<br>

 <!-- - Human-based behavior specification = counterfactual regularization
 - Algorithm-based behavior specification = knowledge distillation -->